-I tried just hugging my toddler when he was acting out and this is how it went
+I hugged my toddler when he was acting out and this is how it went

 Everyone who has ever been in possession of a toddler or young child will be able to tell you all about temper tantrums so epic you literally wish the ground would open up and swallow you whole.

 It is terrifying.
 And humbling.
 And the first time it happens just a very scary "Oh-my-GOD-what-is-THIS" experience most of us will go through.
 And through and through.

 My little boy is currently going through that phase.
 Has been, to be honest, for about a year now.
 The thing is, most of the time he is the sweetest, most affectionate, adorable little thing ever, and then, all of a sudden, something doesn't go his way and BOOM; calamity.

 And I mean proper, proper tantrums.
 Where he will scream and lie down and kick my shin and just generally be impossible to even attempt to reason with.
 And while these episodes are bad enough when they happen within the four safe (and non-judgemental) walls of our own home, they are even worse (for me, anyway) when they happen in the middle of Marks & Spencer's.
 Or Tesco.
 Or the playground.

 These are the moments when you feel like everyone's eyes are on you and the sweat slowly starting to trinkle down your spine.
 Minutes feel like hours, and toddlers, the little f**kers, are great mind-readers and will sense your stress and panic, and take their tantrum up a notch – just for the hell of it.